Doffensmirthz/player-stage-college-learning/README.md

 This is done inside the trigger.sh but you got to change the paths.

 Ensure that all paths in the scripts and configuration files are correctly set for your environment.

+# Notes

+I tried implementing the `player everything.cfg` at main.c using system and fork, both gave me trouble and ended up using [shell scripting](trigger.sh).